AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/token-snapshot-campaign.md

 Merkl supports a staking mechanism where users can earn rewards even if the incentivized asset isn't directly present in their wallet.\
 \
-For example, users who stake their USDa will receive stUSD and even with this exchange , if you want to incentivize holders of USTa, they can still earn rewards.
+For example, users who stake their USDa will receive stUSD and even with this exchange, if you want to incentivize holders of USTa, they can still earn rewards.
 This works though a forwarder and this is what you need to fill if you have the need to.
 The forwarder includes users who have staked their USDa, ensuring they receive rewards despite not having the original tokens in their wallets since their USDa are locked in the stUSD smart contracts.

 <figure><img src="../../.gitbook/assets/token-snapshot-staking-contracts.png" alt=""><figcaption></figcaption></figure>